Group Study Room Reservations | Study Carrel Reservations

-The Law Library offers options for open and reserved seating for LAW and SIA students.
-Group Study Rooms, study carrels and 7 desktop computers may be reserved.
+The Law Library offers options for open and reserved seating.
+Group Study Rooms, study carrels and 7 desktop computers may be reserved by LAW and SIA students only.
 "Opening seating" or seating not included in the reservation system includes the following: The Reading Room, 3rd Floor Desk, soft seating "arm chairs" throughout the library.
-Additionally, the Law Library offers six Group Study Rooms that may be reserved by LAW and SIA students.

 Quiet Study